 Despite this sobering stat, not all publications that run personal essays are this competitive.
 Out of every 15 essays I draft, I usually sell about 10.
 Not a bad ratio.

 While I’d like to believe each of those 10 is a masterpiece, the truth is, I’ve learned to avoid the common essay pitfalls.
 Plus, when I know an essay is good, I never give up until I snag a sale.

 Common mistakes while writing an essay about yourself

 Don’t feel bad if you’re making one of the mistakes outlined below.
 I came up with this list after years of not only writing my own essays, but critiquing essays by other writers.

 In fact, these mistakes are so common that I teach a personal essay writing course to help writers avoid them — and get published in their dream outlet.

 So let’s help you get an editor’s attention and land a coveted spot in your favorite publication!
-Avoiding these mistakes is a solid starting point.
+Avoiding these mistakes each time you write an essay about yourself is a solid starting point.

 Here are eight common mistakes you should avoid when writing a personal essay:

 1. Using essay to vent

 Writers often use an essay as an opportunity to express a moralistic stand, rant about a controversial issue or vent about a family member.
 Don’t.